dineshvelhal/jest-framework-starter/README.md

 I have created this project as a starting point for those who want to use Jest for functional test automation.

+If you are planning to use Jest in your testing work, this project will surely give you a good head-start.

+# So, what is jest-framework-starter?